Building a community to support faculty teaching computational and data science

 February 20

 Engaging Students in Data Science and High-Performance Computing: Twenty-five undergraduate students participated in the week-long Advanced Computing Student Collaborative, co-located with SC25 held in St. Louis, MO.
 During the ACSC experience, students learned to use the TACC Analytics Portal (TAP) to analyze and visualize large public data to confirm or debunk a research hypothesis.
 Research projects varied from uncovering patterns of cognitive function and vulnerability in human-AI interaction, to training and testing a supervised machine learning model to investigate how momentum and injuries in major league baseball impact athlete success.
-A panel of students will present their ACSC data science student projects using high-performance computing as examples of exercises and projects that could be incorporated into semester-long courses.
+A panel of students presented their data science projects that leveraged high-performance computing.

 March 20